hansonry/nodestation/README.md

 This project dose not intend to clone any particular station, but intends to be a baseline from which any of the other stations could be built.

-This project is build off of Node, socket.io, and the Kiwi game engine.
+This project is build off of Node, socket.io, and the Phaser.io game engine.
 By using HTML5 this project will be cross platform.

 ## Installing